infinitered/elavon-elixir/README.md

 ## Usage

 The test cards are not listed in the documentation and they may change in future.
-Here are the current mastercard and visa test card numbers:
+Here is the current visa test card number:

 **VISA**: 4124939999999990